cylc/cylc-flow/index.md

 There are several reasons why tasks might need to be cycled:

- * In real time environmental forecasting systems, new forecasts are initiated at regular intervals as new driving data comes in.
+ * To run successive cycles of a real time environmental forecasting system (where in real time operation new forecasts are initiated at regular intervals as new driving data comes in; but in catch-up or historical-run mode the system dependencies may allow multiple cycles to run concurrently)

  * To split long model runs into a sequence of smaller runs, with associated processing tasks for each chunk.